LeedsCodeDojo/CoreWars/Instruction Modifiers Reference.md

 | MOV.X | moves both fields of the source into the opposite fields in the destination |
 | MOV.I | moves the whole source instruction into the destination |

-### By Instruction

-All instructions have a default modifier if none is supplied.
+All instructions have a default modifier if none is supplied (which changes according to the addressing modes used).
 Not all modifiers can be applied to all instructions.
-The following list gives a bit more detail: